tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 request.objectCopySource =
     @"examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/exampleobject";

 // Specify the `versionID` of the source file.
-This parameter is only returned for buckets where versioning is enabled or suspended request.versionID = @"";
+This parameter is only returned for buckets whose versioning is enabled or suspended request.versionID = @"";

 [request setFinishBlock:^(QCloudCopyObjectResult * _Nonnull result,